 Hunting game was practiced both as a means of being supplied with meat and as a sport.
 Ancient sites are littered with different arrowheads that pointed to the use of bow and arrows to hunt animals.
 There is evidence to indicate to the prevalence of tobacco cultivation, but there is little to point to the sustained use of the tobacco leaves anywhere.

-The nineteen tribes are as laid out below.
+The nineteen bands are as laid out below.

 - Acoma Pueblos